pic-ai-robotic-chemistry/FAMs-for-polymorphic-transformations/README.md

 # FAMs-for-polymorphic-transformations

-This repository contains the implementation of our ELoRA for Equivariant GNNs and LoRA for Invariant GNN:
+Lightweight repository implementing ELoRA for Equivariant GNNs and LoRA for invariant GNNs.
+This codebase demonstrates fine-tuning foundation models (MACE, SevenNet, CHGNet) with low-rank adapters.

+MACE support is built on the e3nn ecosystem and the MACE codebase.

-The code is built upon the e3nn library for the MACE and SevenNet framework and peft library for CHGNet framework.
+SevenNet support is built on e3nn ecosystem and SevenNet framework.

+CHGNet support uses the peft style adapters.

 ## Data sample (.extxyz format)
-Our data has been submitted on the figshare when submitting our paper.
+Below is a single-frame .extxyz example (kept from your original file).
+Use this as a template:
 ```bash
 36 \
 Properties=species:S:1:pos:R:3:forces:R:3 REF_energy=-203.18678317 Lattice="7.75640000 0.00000000 0.00000000 -0.11045220 10.71853092 0.00000000 -0.17760577 -3.80304806 11.13449525" \